-After decades of effort, the water flow has been restored to Grey Cloud Channel.
+After decades of effort, the water flow has been restored to the Grey Cloud Channel.
 Watch the video of water flowing in August 2018 and read the full project story below.

 The South Washington Watershed District (SWWD)